 One of the daughter's rooms was graced by an Afghan for 8,000 and the drawing room on the first floor with a Somnak for 8,000 Goldmark, all this amounted ... to a value of 82,300 Goldmark covering the floor.

-Go to the website to see more pictures of a stunningly opulent house and -- if you can stomach it -- how it ended.
+Go to the website to see more pictures of a luxurious, even opulent, house and -- if you can stomach it -- how it ended.